 Reminding yourself of just how awesome you are, ideally on a daily basis, can seem awkward.
 But I find that it’s really helpful for eliminating the negative voices and self-doubt.

-In the PR agencies I used to work in, I always maintained a ‘Successes’ document, which I realise now is a form of gratitude journal.
-Anything that was positive went on there, whether it was the fact that we’d won a new client, landed some fantastic press coverage, hired a great new member to the team, or had some wonderful client feedback.
+I always maintained a ‘Successes’ document, a form of ‘gratitude’ journal.
+Anything that is positive goes on there, whether it’s the fact that I’ve won a new photography client, landed some fantastic press coverage or had some wonderful client feedback.

-Even if things aren’t going brilliantly right now, I’m sure there’s something you could celebrate every single day, yes?
-So, start celebrating even the smallest of achievements to help make you feel more positive overall.
+Even if things aren’t going brilliantly in business for you right now, I’m sure there’s something (however small) that you could find to celebrate every single day.

 Stop the comparison game